WWDC starts new vocational courses for poor women

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-Islamabad: Women Welfare Development Center (WWDC) in collaboration with National Vocational and Technical Training Commission (NAVTTC) and United Nations High Commissioner for Refugees (UNHCR) Pakistan has started new vocational courses for deserving women.
+Islamabad: Women Welfare Development Center (WWDC) in collaboration with National Vocational and Technical Training Commission (NAVTTC) and United Nations High Commissioner for Refugees (UNHCER) Pakistan has started new vocational courses for deserving women.

 According to an official, the said collaboration would help to empower underprivileged women to make them self-governing and economically strong.
 He said that the courses including Beautician, Fashion Designing, Information Technology , textile designing and computer courses.

-He further said that ‘Every year WWDC imparts new courses to deserving women for making them economically sound to earn with dignity.’
-WWDC was working since 1993 and has so far trained 20,000 women in various skills adding that the centre has also expanded its activities, she added.

-Islamabad: Women Welfare Development Center (WWDC) in collaboration with National Vocational and Technical Training Commission (NAVTTC) and United Nations High Commissioner for Refugees (UNHCR) Pakistan has started new vocational courses for deserving women.
+Islamabad: Women Welfare Development Center (WWDC) in collaboration with National Vocational and Technical Training Commission (NAVTTC) and United Nations High Commissioner for Refugees (UNHCER) Pakistan has started new vocational courses for deserving women.

 According to an official, the said collaboration would help to empower underprivileged women to make them self-governing and economically strong.
 He said that the courses including Beautician, Fashion Designing, Information Technology , textile designing and computer courses.